 Wrentham dentist follows IAOMT protocol for the safe removal and replacement of amalgam mercury fillings

-Dr. Ross Palioca and the staff at Advanced Dental Practices proudly offer solutions for Wrentham, MA area patients who are interested in biological dental care.
+Dr. Rawat and the staff at Advanced Dental Practices proudly offer solutions for Wrentham, MA area patients who are interested in biological dental care.
 In the past, and today, many dentists still fill cavities with a material known as silver amalgam.
 However, this material is approximately 50 percent mercury, which can be harmful and not safe for the body.
 Because of this, our team of professionals provide removal and replacement using safer materials such as composite resin.

 What is composite resin?